- Secondary liver cancer

 How the liver works

-The two main sections of the liver are the right and left lobes.
+The liver has two main sections: the right and left lobes.
 Blood flows into the liver from the hepatic artery and the portal vein.
-Blood in the hepatic artery comes from the heart and carries oxygen, while blood in the portal vein comes from the stomach and carries nutrients and substances such as medicines or alcohol to the liver.
+Blood in the hepatic artery comes from the heart and carries oxygen.
+Blood in the portal vein comes from the digestive organs and carries nutrients and substances such as medicines to the liver.

 The liver does many important jobs.
 These include: